Some people think rocking out on an effects pedal is strictly for lead guitarists. But what about bass solos?

 Best Bass Distortion Pedals Buying Guide

-Alright, you’ve had a look at the pedals we’ve laid out for you, but you’re still not sure which one makes for the best distortion.
+Now that you’ve had a look at the pedals I’ve laid out, if you’re still not sure which one makes for the best distortion this section may help.

 Messing around on your bass might not feel particularly scientific, but there are a few key words you’re going to want to understand before you begin.

 A bass guitar’s tone or timbre is the quality or character of a musical sound, not to be mistaken with its pitch (from low to high) or intensity (how deep the sound is).

 For example, adjectives to describe tone might include smooth, rough, smoky, flat and heavy.